 How will the museum continue to serve its members during construction?

-DAM members will receive regular updates on construction progress and have priority access to program registration, including lectures with artists and the North Building project architecture team.
+DAM members will receive regular updates on construction progress and have priority access to program registration including member-only tours of the north building construction and invitations to opening events.

 - What can visitors see during construction?